swcarpentry/r-novice-inflammation/episodes/08-making-packages-R.md

 - "How do I make my own packages?"
 objectives:
 - "Describe the required structure of R packages."
-- "Create the required structure of a simple R package."
+- "Create the required structure of a minimal R package."
 - "Write documentation comments that can be automatically compiled to R's native help and documentation format."

 keypoints: